bgschiller/catalyst/docs/_guide/your-first-component.md

 By convention Catalyst controllers end in `Element`; Catalyst will omit this when generating a tag name.
 The `Element` suffix is _not_ required - just convention.
 All examples in this guide use `Element` suffixed names.

 {% capture callout %}
 Remember!
-A class name _must_ include at least two CamelCased words (not including the `Element` suffix).
+A class name _must_ include at least two TitleCased words (not including the `Element` suffix).
 One-word elements will raise exceptions.
 Example of good names: `UserListElement`, `SubTaskElement`, `PagerContainerElement`
 {% endcapture %}{% include callout.md %}